 ATTO - the Amazon Tall Tower Observatory

 ATTO is a joint German-Brazilian project launched in 2009.
 It is an infrastructure platform for observing forest-atmosphere interactions and their impact on climate, atmospheric chemistry, aerosols and clouds, and greenhouse gases.
-In its first phase, the project was initiated and the ATTO site was founded jointly by INPA (the Brazilian National Institute for Amazonian Research), and the Max Planck Institute for Chemistry.
+In its first phase, the project was initiated and the ATTO site was founded jointly by the Brazilian National Institute for Amazonian Research (INPA), and the Max Planck Institute for Chemistry (MPI-C).

-The ATTO site has 2 80-m towers and a new 325-m tall tower as well as a field camp, power generators, and laboratory trailers.
+The ATTO site has 2 80-m towers and a new 325-m tall tower as well as a field camp, power generators, and laboratory containers.